0x26res/arrowgen/README.md

 - [ ] Work column by column?
 - [ ] Add classifiers
 - [ ] try to publish to pypi for real
-- [ ] Make schema & field vector a static member
 - [ ] add struct array reader
 - [ ] consistent case in functions and members
 - [ ] rationalize wrappers and code generation, better naming for list
 - [ ] go through code TODOs
 - [ ] Be consistent when using shared ptr
 - [ ] Try to get rid of the Struct reader
-- [ ] Add a fake dependency on python code in cmake to make rebuild automatic
-- [ ] Delete duplicated proto file (symlink?)
 - [ ] add messages with various level of nesting
 - [ ] add support for imports from other files